Svendsen92/Data-Collection-Device/README.md

 # Environment Monitoring System

 ### *Objective*
 The objective of the repository is twofold: 1) To create a small formfactor data collection device, that gathers data about the environment (temperature, humidity, light intensity, Co2, etc).
 The device has to be easily configurable and able to run a database, in which all device related and sensor data is stored.
 2) To create a website application from which multiple devices can be add and their data viewed.
-The must have features such as login for different users, graphing of the data delivered by the associated data collection devices.
+There must be features such as login for different users, graphing of the data delivered by the associated data collection devices.

 ### *Hardware*